scaleoutsean/eseries-perf-analyzer/README.md

 # not required, but if you won't build own dashboards, you may deploy the pre-made ones
 # docker compose --profile init up grafana-init -d
-# not required, best to start it on-demand when you need it
+# not required, best to start it on-demand when you need it; see README.txt inside container
 # docker compose up -d utils

 ```

 If you have any problems with Grafana Data Source, add InfluxDB v1 data source `EPA` (use `http://{DB_ADDRESS}:{DB_PORT}` and your DB name).
-If you have problems with dashboards, import them from `./epa/grafana-init/dashboards/`.
+If you have problems with dashboards, import them from `./epa/grafana-init/dashboards/` (see below).

 ### Kubernetes